Edge sorting: Legality

-In 2012, poker player Phil Ivey and partner Cheung Yin Sun won US$9.6 million playing baccarat at the Borgata casino.
+In 2012, poker player Phil Ivey and partner Cheung Yin Sun won US$9.6 million playing baccarat at the Borgata casino in Atlantic City, New Jersey.
 In April 2014, the Borgata filed a lawsuit against Ivey and Cheung for their winnings.
-In 2016, a Federal Judge ruled that Ivey and Cheung Yin Sun must repay US$10 million to the Borgata.
-U.S. District Judge Noel Hillman ruled that they did not commit fraud but did breach their contract with the casino.
-He found that they did not abide by a New Jersey Casino Controls Act provision that prohibited marking cards.
-Although they did not mark the cards, they used tiny imperfections in the cards to gain an advantage.
+In 2016, a Federal Judge ruled that Ivey and Cheung Yin Sun were required to repay US$10 million to the Borgata.
+U.S. District Judge Noel Hillman ruled that while Ivey and Sun did not commit fraud, they did breach their contract with the casino by not abiding by a New Jersey Casino Controls Act provision that prohibited marking cards.
+Although they did not mark the cards, using the tiny imperfections in the cards to gain an advantage qualified as an illegal advantage.